Devenet/FSC-Bezannes/README.md

 ## Database configuration

-Juste add a JSON file called `database.json` in `config/`  folder with these informations:
+Just add a JSON file called `database.json` in `config/`  folder with these informations:

     {